OpenAstroTech/OpenAstroTracker/Addons/DigitalLevel/Readme.md

 ## Usage
 When you setup the mount, go to the LCD Roll menu and use the front M14s to make it level.
 Press the **LEFT** button (**NOT SELECT**) to quit the menu.
 If you want to level in pitch, repeat, but this is not neccessary.

+## GPS support
+There is a second STL `Digital Level And GPS Holder.stl` that has a location for the GPS module.
+They can share wiring this way.
+This is a remix of Marcels holder and has nut recesses for regular M3 nuts and bolts.